jobrouter/php-rest-client/docs/api/restclientexception.rst

 Exception\\RestClientException
 ==============================

-.. php:class:: final class Brotkrueml\JobRouterClient\Exception\RestClientException
+.. php:class:: final class JobRouter\AddOn\RestClient\Exception\RestClientException

    This exception is thrown if the REST client discovers an error, like the given data for a request is not processable.